phewstaff/phewstaff/README.md

 Here are some of the technologies I'm familiar with:

-- React,React-native, NextJs
+- React/React-native, NextJs
-- JavaSript
-- TypeScript
+- JavaSript/TypeScript
 - Redux/RTK/Query
 - HTML5
 - CSS/SCSS
 - Tailwind css
+- and more...

 <!--
 **phewstaff/phewstaff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.